Swiss Meringue Buttercream

 Swiss meringue buttercream being piped into a shallow glass dish, on a wood plate sitting on a gray background.

-Recipe FAQS
+Recipe FAQ

 Is it hard to make Swiss Meringue Buttercream?

 While there is slightly more to it than just creaming butter and powdered sugar together, the payoff is huge!
-You’ll find that it’s worth that little bit of extra effort.
+You'll definitely find that it's worth that little bit of extra effort.
 And once you get the hang of it, it will seem like second nature!

 Why is my Swiss Meringue Buttercream grainy?

-The first step when making Swiss meringue buttercream is to melt sugar and egg whites together over a pot of steamy water.
+When making Swiss meringue buttercream, the first step is to melt sugar and egg whites together over a pot of steaming water.
 When the sugar is completely dissolved, you get that incredibly silky-smooth texture in your final product.
-But if you don’t heat the mixture long enough, you might feel gritty sugar crystals between your teeth.

 Why does my Swiss Meringue Buttercream look curdled?